 “Wow!
 Is that really possible?”

-“Yes, Your Excellency, but we have two conditions,” they said, “first, we alone will dress you in private and secondly, we want two million gold coins in return because it’s only once in our lifetime that we can make an outfit like this.”
+“Yes, Your Excellency, but we have two conditions,” they said.
+“First, we alone will dress you in private and secondly, we want two million gold coins in return because it’s only once in our lives that we can make an outfit like this.”

 “Granted!” the king said excitedly.

 “We’ll require three weeks to make it.”
-And they took king’s leave.
+Saying this, they took leave of the king.

 “Organize a royal parade in three weeks from now,” he ordered his courtiers, “I want my subjects to see the most expensive and extraordinary dress in the world.
 Announce it in the state so everyone can be there to see it.”

-Exact three weeks later, they came back for an audience with the king.
+Exactly three weeks later, the swindlers came back for an audience with the king.
 They were holding a bag made from the finest silk.
 The king took them to his private chamber.
-He took his clothes off to wear the new outfit.
-The two charlatans pretended to take out an invisible cloak from their bag and portrayed as if they were clothing the king.
+He took his clothes off to put on the new outfit.
+The two charlatans pretended to take an invisible cloak from their bag and portrayed it as if they were clothing the king.
 Half an hour later, they told him they were done.
-The king took them back to the royal court where they announced features of the dress and asked loudly if all could see it.
+The king took them back to the royal court where they announced the features of the dress and asked loudly if all could see it.
 The courtiers sang glories of the king and the wonderful suit he was wearing.
 No one wanted to look stupid, unfaithful or unfit, so they agreed with the fake weavers that the suit indeed was the most impressive they had ever seen.

-The king bade the swindlers good-bye with a cartload of gold coins and proceeded with the royal parade.
+The king bade the swindlers goodbye with a cartload of gold coins and proceeded with the royal parade.
 The subjects, like the courtiers, were aghast to see the king stark naked but they dared not utter a word.
 There was a young child in the crowd though, too young to be diplomatic; he shouted, “Where’s the suit?
-The emperor is naked.
+The emperor’s naked.
 He’s not wearing anything!”

-This story by Hans Christian Andersen so beautifully highlights the greatest truth of our world, that is, the society expects you to lie if you are to fit in.
+This story by Hans Christian Andersen so beautifully highlights the greatest truth of our world, that is, society expects you to lie if you are to fit in.
 In the name of conforming to norms, you are expected to be diplomatic.
-Being diplomatic is not just about being tactful, instead, most of the time, it is about tactfully, tastefully, coating the truth with the flavor the listener desires.
-If a personal acquaintance calls you saying he wants to meet you but you don’t feel like, you are expected to make up some excuse.
+Being diplomatic is not just about being tactful; instead, most of the time, it is about tactfully, tastefully, coating the truth with the flavor the listener desires.
+If a personal acquaintance calls you saying he wants to meet you but you don’t feel like it, you are expected to make up some excuse.
 You are not allowed to say, “I don’t want to see you.”
 It is somewhat obligatory to lie in the name of being polite.
-You are more likely to say something like, “Oh, I would love to but I’ve a commitment elsewhere.” and so forth.
-The funny thing is the other person knows you are not stating the truth but this is what they are happy to hear as opposed to the real truth.
+You are more likely to say something like, “Oh, I would love to, but I have a commitment elsewhere.” and so forth.
+The funny thing is, the other person knows you are not stating the truth but this is what they are happy to hear as opposed to the real truth.

 Aba rahima mushkil pari, garhe dou kama,